I thought we’d pick out nine of my favourite award redemptions that you can use your American Express Membership Rewards points on.

-Rather than being stuck with over 250 other people in Economy, you can enjoy a step up in the 24-person Premium Economy mini cabin on Virgin Australia’s retrofitted Boeing 777s flying direct from Sydney, Melbourne and Brisbane to Los Angeles.
+Rather than being stuck with 250+ other people in Economy, you can enjoy a step up in the 24-person Premium Economy mini-cabin.
+Virgin Australia’s retrofitted Boeing 777s fly nonstop from Sydney, Melbourne and Brisbane to Los Angeles.

-Upon boarding, the cabin crew will serve you a champagne cocktail and canapés, as well as your à-la-carte dining menu for the flight.
+Upon boarding, the cabin crew will serve you a champagne cocktail and canapés.
+You’ll also receive your à-la-carte dining menu for the flight.

 2. Fly Air New Zealand Business Class anywhere in the South Pacific for 62,000 KrisFlyer miles return

-You can fly anywhere in the ‘South West Pacific region’ (encompassing Australia, Cook Islands, Fiji, New Zealand, Niue, Norfolk Island, Samoa, Tahiti, Tonga and Vanuatu) in Business Class on Air New Zealand for 62,000 miles return per person.
+With this redemption, you can fly anywhere in the ‘South West Pacific region’, encompassing Australia, Cook Islands, Fiji, New Zealand, Niue, Norfolk Island, Samoa, Tahiti, Tonga and Vanuatu.

-This could take you as far afield as Tahiti, which is a minimum nine-hour flight from the East Coast with a stop in Auckland, so that redemption represents good value.
+This could take you as far afield as Tahiti, which is a minimum nine-hour flight from the East Coast with a stop in Auckland, so this redemption represents good value.

-Plus, you won’t be charged fuel surcharges on Air New Zealand flights.
+Plus, you won’t have to pay fuel surcharges on Air New Zealand flights.

-Be aware that award space on Air NZ flights can be quite difficult to come by, so plan well ahead if possible.
-If you can’t find availability on the KrisFlyer website, try the United website and if you find an open seat, call KrisFlyer to book.
+Be aware that award space on Air NZ flights can be quite difficult to come by, so you’ll need plan well ahead if possible.

 Read more: The best uses of KrisFlyer miles